InoCare

 Quatrefolic

-Quatrefolic (Vitamin B9, Folic Acid) is a patented biologically active folic acid that differs from
+Quatrefolic (Vitamin B9, Folic Acid) is a patented, biologically active folic acid that differs from the

-Synthetic folic acid is usually found in other supplements because it is a final form of folate that the body can immediately use without any need for metabolization, thus ensuring the recommended daily dose and preventing a potential accumulation of unmetabolized folic acid in the blood.
+synthetic folic acid normally found in other supplements in that it is a final form of folate that the body can immediately use without any need for metabolization, thus guaranteeing the recommended daily dose and preventing a potential build-up of unmetabolized folic acid in the blood.

 This new folate contributes to the normal metabolism of homocysteine, process of cell division and growth of fetal and maternal tissues during pregnancy.